deanlandolt/bytespace/README.md

 TODO

-### Compatibility with `level-sublevel`

-The API is close enough to that of [sublevel](https://github.com/dominictarr/level-sublevel) that it ought to be feasible to create an wrapper utility to lift a subspace into API compatiblity with `sublevel`.
-(We could just adapt the sublevel API wholesale, but this could get confusing.)

 ## Encoding

-*NOTE: NYI* (implemented with nested arrays for now, which are just as correct at the expense of slightly more encoding overhead.)

-Subspace keys are encoded as length-prefixed arrays.
-This allows subspace keys to be appended as the last element of a namespace without the overhead required to escape certain bytes in regular arrays.
+Subspace keys are encoded as bytewise-prefixed arrays.
+This allows subspace keys to be appended as the last element of a namespace without overhead.
 Encoded subspace keys can be appended to the precomputed namespace buffer with a single `Buffer.concat` operation.
-Keys of a top level subspace would be two element tuple, the first element being the namespace key.
-Mounting a subspace adds another element to this tuple.
-The last element is always the subspace-specific key of each record.
-This serialization ensures that keys of different subspaces cannot possibly interleave, while allowing for inexpensive key manipulation.
+Mounting a subspace adds another element to the prefix tuple.
+This serialization ensures that keys of different subspaces cannot interleave.

 When encoding keys, the encoded namespace buffer can be efficiently concatenated with a subspace key.
-When decoding, the namespace portion can be slice off and ignored.
+When decoding, the namespace portion can be sliced off and ignored.
+Testing for subspace inclusion is also just a single buffer slice.

-### Subspace keys

-The last element of the keypath tuple -- the subspace key -- is serialized as a buffer and concatenated to the namespace buffer.
-If you're using bytewise keys in your subspace you will end up with a complete keypath that's correctly bytewise-encoded.
-If using another encoding, the final keypath cannot be decoded directly in bytewise, but the fact that keys are length-prefixed should be enough of a clue for tooling (e.g. levelui) to treat the last element as an opaque buffer, just as if it were a top level key.